wp-plugins/postman-smtp/readme.txt

 = Who do we thank for translations? =
 * French - [Etienne Provost](https://www.facebook.com/eprovost3)

-== Troubleshooting ==
+== Error Messages ==

-* If Postman sends mail inconsistently, your host may have poor connectivity to your mail server.
-Try doubling the Read Timeout.

-Here are some common error messages and what they mean.
-If you do not find your answer here, please [open a ticket](https://wordpress.org/support/plugin/postman-smtp).
+Here are some common SMTP error messages and what they mean.

 = Communication Error [334] =